damianhakert/damianhakert.github.io/source/handbook/marketing/developer-relations/community-advocacy/index.html.md

 ### community@ email

+_TODO: improve the process of handling community emails - either handle it through ZenDesk exclusively or make ZenDesk track replies from the outside as well_

+Respond to email sent to our `community@` address.

 ### Facebook

 _TODO: improve the process of responding to Facebook comments, probably by disabling the integration with Zendesk and finding a better way to stay alerted._